dart-lang/site-www/src/_guides/language/sound-problems.md

 ### The covariant keyword

-Some (rarely used) coding patterns rely on tightening a type by overriding a parameter's type with a subtype, which is illegal.
+Some (rarely used) coding patterns rely on tightening a type by overriding a parameter's type with a subtype, which is invalid.
 In this case, you can use the `covariant` keyword to tell the analyzer that you are doing this intentionally.
-This removes the static error and instead checks for an invalid parameter type at runtime.
+This removes the static error and instead checks for an invalid argument type at runtime.

 <aside class="alert alert-info" markdown="1">
   **Version note:**